winglang/wing/rfcs/sprint7.md

 - What happened to visitors who started the form and did not complete it
   - Show the funnel: Register → Completed form → email cta clicked

-# We do not expose our user to any legal or privacy issues [#526](https://github.com/winglang/wing/issues/526)
+## We do not expose our user to any legal or privacy issues [#526](https://github.com/winglang/wing/issues/526)

-We want to make sure that our user journey is safe and meets the legal standard.
+We want to make sure that our user journey is safe and meets the legal standard, including:
+- having EULA availalbe
+-

-# Our service is always available for our users [#527](https://github.com/winglang/wing/issues/527)
+## Our service is always available for our users [#527](https://github.com/winglang/wing/issues/527)

 We are notified when a critical path in our customer journey is broken.